Robust Robustness: Model

 The term in brackets is the payoff guarantee in \eqref{eq:objective}, expressed in our new notation.
 A social choice function $\hat{f}$ that solves \eqref{eq:designer_problem} is \emph{maxmin optimal} (with respect to the feasible set $\FF$ and the ambiguity set $\Pi$).

-In our motivating mechanism design applications, the feasible set $\FF$ will contain all implementable social choice functions.
-For example, in a screening problem, the state $\th$ is the agent's type, and the set $\FF$ contains all social choice functions that satisfy incentive compatibility and participation constraints.\footnote{Our setting can also accommodate mechanism design problems with multiple privately informed agents.
-In this case, the state is a profile of preference types for the agents.
-In distributionally robust mechanism design problems with multiple agents, it is standard to use a solution concept, such as ex-post or dominant-strategy incentive compatibility, that does not depend on each agent's beliefs about the other agents; see, e.g., \cite{BeiEtal2019}, \cite{HeLi2022}, \cite{BachrachTalgam-Cohen2022}, and \cite{Zhang2022}.
-Notice that our formulation implicitly assumes that the designer can select among equilibria.
-Adversarial equilibrium selection is discussed in the literature review (\cref{sec:literature}).} We call a mechanism \emph{maxmin optimal} if it implements a maxmin-optimal social choice function.
+In our motivating mechanism-design applications, the feasible set $\FF$ will contain all implementable social choice functions.
+For example, in a screening problem, the state $\th$ is the agent's type, and the set $\FF$ contains all social choice functions that satisfy incentive compatibility and participation constraints.
+We call a mechanism \emph{maxmin optimal} if it implements a maxmin-optimal social choice function.
 We will also speak of a mechanism's payoff guarantee when the induced social choice function is understood.